 Our chaga tincture is carefully double extracted in small batches by our expert team.
 Earthy in flavor with a slight sweetness, chaga extract can be taken directly on the tongue or added to water or juice.
 We like to mix chaga tincture with some of our other extracts to create personalized, healthful blends.
 We especially like to combine chaga with other mushroom extracts such as reishi extract or maitake extract and adaptogenic herbs like astragalus extract, ashwagandha extract, and rhodiola extract.
 The flavor can typically be masked when added to hot teas such as herbal coffee or classic chai.

-Ingredients Organic grain alcohol, distilled water, and organic chaga mushroom.
+Organic alcohol, water, and dried organic chaga mushroom.

 *This statement has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 For educational purposes only.